 - Spread bowl mixture evenly between all the tortillas-it really depends on how thick you want your tortilla roll ups to be as to how much you spread on.
 I probably spread on about 2 tablespoons of mixture per tortilla.

-- Large tortillas - use the biggest tortillas you can find for this recipe so the slices are larger in diameter when cut
+- Large tortillas - use the biggest tortillas you can find for this recipe so the slices are larger in diameter when cut.
+This also means less tortillas to roll.

-- Waiting to eat - don't eat right away or else they flavors aren't as blended together
+- Waiting to eat - don't eat right away or else they flavors aren't as blended together.
+Always allow appetizer to chill before serving.

 - Tortillas - Sometimes I experiment with different flavors of tortillas such as spinach or tomato basil for these tortillas pinwheels.
 Just have to experiment and see what works best for you!
-Click here for my favorite brand of tortillas, not sponsored, this is just what I like to use.
+You can also make homemade tortillas.

 - Hot sauce - you can swap out the salsa for a hot sauce of your choosing